What is a Charter School?

 How are Charter Schools funded?

 Charter schools receive the same state and federal dollars that district schools receive.
 This funding is determined by Idaho Legislature.
 However, public charter schools do not receive any property tax, bond or levy funding.
-As a result of this most charter schools fundraise to make up the gap in funding.
+This amount equals about 30% less funding than a school of comparable size in the same district.
+As a result of this, most charter schools fund raise to make up the gap in funding.